 Medicare Part C and Part D: Grace periods must be at least 2 months long.

-Unlike other consumer debt, unpaid health insurance premiums usually generally don’t go against your credit.
+Unlike other consumer debt, unpaid health insurance premiums generally don’t go against your credit.
 They are rarely sent to collection agencies.

 However, if you stop paying premiums, any claims your insurance paid during your grace period will be sent back to you.
 Medical bills frequently go to collections.
 These bills will impact your credit score less than other types of debt, but can cause serious problems that counteract the benefits of your insurance.